Vanilla-OS/website/_posts/2023-06-11-vanilla-os-orchid-devlog.md

 Each root partition has its own boot directory, containing the GRUB configuration, kernel, and initrd images.
 These configurations get dynamically managed by the master boot, a general GRUB configuration that handles switching and loading the boot files from the correct root based on the update status.

-Thanks to this new structure, the update process never modifies the master boot except atomically, ensuring and preserving the system's boot.
+Thanks to this new structure, the update process never modifies the master boot except atomically, ensuring and preserving the system's boot integrity.

 ### Custom Images with Vib